-Thick, soft and cinnamony sweet, this is the best snickerdoodle recipe around.
+Thick, soft and cinnamon sweet, this is the best snickerdoodle recipe around.
 Bakery-style with homemade cinnamon chips!

-Welcome to the upgrade of the bakery-style sugar cookie.
-You’ve seen the technique of this amazingly delicious recipe, and now it’s time to bring it to a whole new level.
-We’re talking homemade cinnamon chips, a soft, chewy cookie, with a hint of cream of tartar.
-Meet your new best friend, the snickerdoodle.
+We’re bringing sugar cookies to a whole new level.
+We’re talking homemade cinnamon chips, a soft, chewy cookie, with a hint of tangy cream of tartar.
+Meet your new best friend, the best snickerdoodle cookie.

 Yep, that’s what I said.
 Homemade, soft, amazing, cinnamon chips.

 These cinnamon chips are super easy to make, and they’ll last you more than one recipe.
-I like to make a double or even triple recipe of cinnamon chips so I have them on hand (hello, scones!).
-These cinnamon chips from Mind Over Batter are pure perfection, baking right into your snickerdoodle.
-Don’t you dare skip this step.
+I like to make a double or even triple recipe of cinnamon chips so I have them on hand (hello, scones).
+These cinnamon chips from are pure perfection, baking right into your snickerdoodle leaving pockets of intense cinnamon flavor.
+Don’t skip this step.
 It’s what makes our snickerdoodles the best.

-– It’s good to use European butter.
+- Use European butter.
 We talk about this a lot in the sugar cookie post, and there’s a reason for it, too.
 This butter will give your cookies a thickness and softness that you wouldn’t believe possible!

 - Refrigerate for at least 1 hour, if not more.
 The longer you leave it in the fridge, the better it bakes.
 The cookies get thicker, softer, and chewier.
 That’s the goal here: thick, soft, chewy.
 Mmm.